AntonioVanzanella/Detecting-slow-moving-objs-LSST/Updates/Change the speed/README.txt

        |----------------|--------------|-----------------|----------------|
 delta_ra[0]=10      delta_ra[1]=11   delta_ra[2]=12    delta_ra[3]=13   delta_ra[4]=14

-*the RA and DEC values are only for example, have no physical meaning.
+*The RA and DEC values only for example, have no physical meaning.